-How to get the Apple Card sign-up bonus
+How to get the 6% back on Apple purchases

-You can apply for the Apple Card from the Wallet app on your iPhone.
+You can apply for the Apple Card using your Apple ID.

-Should you apply for the Apple Card now?
+Should you use the new Apple Card offer?

 Besides that, the Apple Card offers 3% cash back on Apple purchases, as well as 3% cash back when you use Apple Pay for Walgreens, Nike and Uber and Uber Eats purchases and at T-Mobile stores.
 Other Apple Pay purchases will earn you 2% in cash back.
 When you use the physical card, the cash back rate goes down to 1%.